wiseman-timelord/GoldWeekly-Indicator/README.md

 ### Development
 Current project workflow...
-- REmaining work for mk3 - Display Text with resize works.
+- REmaining work for mk3 - Display Text with resize does not work; resizeable text is more tricky than first expected.
 - Planned for mk4 - rsi with colors indicating if the direction the rsi is going in is going in same direction as combined smma trend result.

 ### Description